GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-07-11-how-to-create-an-optimizely-addon-part-2.md

 }
 ```

-When the editor inteface loads your gadget, it will do so with an `id` querystring parameter which contains a versioned content reference in string form.  e.g. `123_456`.
-The left hand number is the permenant identity while the right hand side is the specific version of that content item.
-You can use this to load the specific content item and use it in the model for your gadget.
+When the editor interface loads your gadget, it will include an id query string parameter containing a versioned content reference in string format (e.g., 123_456).
+The number on the left represents the permanent identity of the content, while the number on the right denotes the specific version of that content item.
+This information can be used to load the particular content item and incorporate it into your gadget's model.

-In the gadet that I added to [Stott Security](https://github.com/GeekInTheNorth/Stott.Security.Optimizely), I am interested in just pages and I render the security headers for that page as a preview.
-I retrieve the specific page with this helpful method that I call in the action attribute and attach the page to my model.
+In the gadget I developed for [Stott Security](https://github.com/GeekInTheNorth/Stott.Security.Optimizely), I focus exclusively on pages, rendering the security headers for the selected page as a preview.
+I retrieve the specific page using a method that I invoke in the action attribute, subsequently attaching the page to my model.

 ```
 private PageData?
 GetPageData(HttpRequest request)